astroandes/tololo-lya-fit/paper/referee.md

 Reply.
 We have inlcuded a reference to the paper that presented the detailed imaging results for Tololo.
-We have also included more details on the intrumentation characteristics behind all the observations we report.
+We have also included more details on the instrumentation characteristics behind the lya spectral observations.

 2) The introduction of the idealized multiphase model (first sentence of Sec.
 3.1) needs a reference.
 This model uses clumps with random